 KAIR or Dynamic SWOT

-Keep-Abandon-Invent-Reinvent (KAIR) is a process for deciding how to create positive change.
+Keep-Abandon-Invent-Reinvent (KAIR) is a process we developed for exploring how to create positive change.
 You can use it as an individual, in a team, or throughout an organization.
-It is a dynamic, adaptive version of the traditional Strengths, Weaknesses, Opportunities, Threats (SWOT) analysis that generates immediate calls to action.
+It is a dynamic, adaptive version of the traditional Strengths, Weaknesses, Opportunities, Threats (SWOT) analysis that is both aspirational and generates immediate calls to action.

 The tool has four parts: